fredericjacquet2/Finance-transfo-course/slides/4_Skills & competencies.md

 ### 1. Soft skills

 What soft skills are required for the changing role of finance ?
-Broadly speaking, it's around communication and agility, and I'll leave this up to you to think about.
+Broadly speaking, it's around communication and agility.

 Two questioning stereotypes to debate about this changing role :
 - From number cruncher to story teller ?